fossbuilder/adventofcode2024day1/README.md

 \
 If you have [Node.js](https://nodejs.org/en) 23.7.0 or higher installed on your system, proceed to [Installation](#Installation).
 ## Installation
-In the project folder, run in Terminal or Command Line window:
+In the project folder, run:
 ```
 npm install
 ```